Your Child: At 2 Years

 What else you can do

 Use humor.
-When the most unwanted behaviors including tantrums occur, find a funny, positive way to distract your toddler.
+When the most unwanted behaviors like tantrums occur, find a funny, positive way to distract your toddler.
 Trying to stop them early is far better than trying to control them once they get worse.

 Let her choose — sometimes.
 Allow your child to make unimportant, nonconsequential decisions.
 For example, let her choose what to wear to preschool or what to drink for dinner.